 Used by the construction industry on earthworks equipment since the late 1990s, the technology allows decisions to be made based on data, rather than relying on fallible traditional methods or the skill and experience of the operator.
 As a result, machine control effectively increases operators’ productivity and accuracy.

-Machine control solutions on dozers and graders, like Topcon’s 3D-MC², save operators time, money and fuel thanks to the technology’s improved accuracy and enhanced performance.
-Through the use of software like the 3D-MC² platform, operators have access to technology that brings all standard site positioning solutions and different machine types together, meaning they have the flexibility to mix total stations or GPS with both dozers and motor graders.
+Machine control solutions on excavators, dozers and graders, like Topcon’s MC-Max, save operators time, money and fuel thanks to the technology’s improved accuracy and enhanced performance.
+Through the use of solution platforms such as the MC-X platform, operators have access to technology that brings all standard site positioning solutions and different machine types together, meaning they have the flexibility to mix total stations or GNSS with excavators, dozers and motor graders.